-In Traditional Chinese Medicine, the organ clock maps out the time of the day each organ is active, in control.
+In Traditional Chinese Medicine, the organ clock maps out the time of the day each organ is active, in control so to speak.

 If we were a bus, a different organ drives for two hours at a time.
 This is when the qi moves through one of these 12 meridians.

-One meridian-organ of a yin-yang pair is the most energetic during this two-hour window, with maximum energy mid-point and minimum energy 12 hours after.
+One meridian-organ of a yin-yang pair is the most energetic during this two-hour window, with maximum energy mid-point in this period and with minimum energy 12 hours after.

-This partly accounts for the natural rhythm of energy – low and high – in the 24-hour cycle, with energy going inward during sleep and then moving outward again.
+This partly accounts for the natural rhythm of energy – low and high – in the 24-hour cycle.
+Energy goes inward during sleep and then moves outward again.
 This is basically a repair/maintenance schedule.